energietransitie/needforheat-generic-firmware/docs/deploying/device-preparation.md

 2. Find the device name and activation_token
 3. Register the device on the [Twomes server](https://github.com/energietransitie/twomes-backoffice-configuration) using the [Twomes API](https://github.com/energietransitie/twomes-backoffice-api)
 4. Generating a QR-code and print the QR_code<br>
-<i>N.B.
-For measurement devices that use the [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk), this last step can be skipped, since the firmware automatically displays the QR-code on the e-ink screen of the device.</i>
+> For measurement devices that use the [M5Stack CoreInk](https://github.com/m5stack/M5-CoreInk), this last step can be skipped, since the firmware automatically displays the QR-code on the e-ink screen of the device.

-### Step 1: Upload firmware to the ESP32 device
+## Step 1: Upload firmware to the ESP32 device

 1. Download the [binary release for your device](https://github.com/energietransitie/twomes-generic-esp-firmware/releases) and extract it to a directory of your choice.
 2. Connect the device with a USB cable to the PC.